alainapearce/BF_HippBMI/README.md

 ### Docker Image

-bf_structural-AJCNsubmission.tar is the docker image for this project and should replicate reported results.
-To use image, download to your system and use the terminal to execute the following steps:
+dockerfile is the docker file to setup a docker image for this project.
+To use , download to your system and use the terminal to execute the following steps:

-1) Load docker image:
+1) Build docker image:
-        docker load bf_structural-AJCNsubmission.tar
+        docker build -t dockerfile .

 2) Run docker image:
-        docker run -v "$(pwd):/project/output" bf_structural-AJCNsubmission
+        docker run -v "$(pwd):/project/output" dockerfile
         Note: if on windows machine, you will need to use different syntax for $(pwd) part of the command